Who Do We Think We Are?

 As a founding partner of Purple Onion in 1987, Steve has been there since its humble beginnings.
 From the early days of shooting music videos to earning respect as a director of campaigns for Fortune 500 brands, Steve has basically remained the same – a creative guy who cares about the work and the people he works with.
 He’s directed hundreds of commercials for agencies, large and small, on a local, regional and national level.
 In a business that is notoriously stressful, Steve attempts to infuse a little chill and humor into every production.
 (It’s really not worth it, if we can’t have fun doing it.)
 A serial collaborator, Steve loves to expand the creative through an active dialogue with the creative team.
 He’s happy to borrow good ideas from anyone on set and gracious enough to give credit where credit is due.
 Steve isn’t a “settler”.
 If the spot can be better, he’ll put the time and resources into making certain it IS better.
 Steve is fond of brand new books, vinyl records, puttering in the yard, old cars, and older houses.
 Someday, he’ll travel cross-country with his wife Jenny in a restored ’65 VW Beetle.
 By then, his kids, Alice and Henry, will be self-sufficient and mailing money home for him to spend.

 Erin Elders is a multifaceted filmmaker, living in Los Angeles, CA. He studied film at Columbia College in Chicago, where he helped found the band Maps & Atlases.
-The band released two EP's, two full length albums, and toured internationally.
-Directing music videos and web content for M&A brought Elders back to the world of filmmaking and he left the band in 2014 to pursue that passion full time.
-Since then, Elders has directed music videos, album advertisements, and web content for acclaimed artists such as Lorde, Iron & Wine, Davie, Sam Beam & Jesca Hoop, and American Football, which have premiered on publications such as Pitchfork, IndieWire, Stereogum and Consequence of Sound, as well as numerous short films.
-His most recent short, Penny Sucker, screened at the 2017 Palm Springs International ShortFest and HollyShorts Film Festivals.
+The band released two EP's, two full-length albums, and toured internationally.
+Directing music videos and web content for M&A brought Elders back to the world of filmmaking.
+He left the band in 2014 to pursue that passion full time.
+Since then, Elders has directed broadcast commercials and brandscapes for healthcare clients and Harley-Davidson.
+He has also created music videos, album promos, and web content for acclaimed artists such as Lorde, Iron & Wine, Davie, Sam Beam and American Football, which have premiered on publications such as Pitchfork, IndieWire, Stereogum and Consequence of Sound.
+His short film, Penny Sucker, screened at the Palm Springs International ShortFest and HollyShorts Film Festivals.
+Erin has just completed principal photography on his first feature film, Heirlooms, starring Shelly Long and Luke Wilson.

 Steve has a good eye.
 So it makes sense that he began his career as an agency art director.
 Over time, however, the bright lights of commercial production proved too tantalizing.
 He worked various positions on the AICP from gripping to art department, finally settling on producing.
 For the past two decades, Steve has brought his attention to detail and can-do spirit to hundreds of productions.
 He listens and engages, priding himself on being prepared and having the right answers.
 He’s also a strong creative type with inventive ideas that improve the creative while respecting the budget.
 Outside the cozy confines of Purple Onion, Steve enjoys cycling, English Premier League soccer, attending film festivals and traveling with his wife and two teenage daughters.
 He can also quote most of the movie Fletch.